Green Castle Recreation Area

 for canoes and kayaks.

-When you visit make sure that you also stop by the wildlife exhibit to see the bison and swans and check out the Central Iowa Astronomy Club to see when their next astronomy event will be held at Green Castle Recreation Area.
+When you visit make sure that you also stop by the wildlife exhibit to see the bison and swans and check out the Amateur Astronomers of Central Iowa to see when their next astronomy event will be held at Green Castle Recreation Area.

 - Three picnic shelters (one reservable by contacting 641-752-5490)